bigzooooz/bigzooooz/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’ve been working as a web developer for over a decade.
+- :telescope: Web developer for over a decade.

+- :bug: Interested in bug hunting & cyber security

 - :seedling: Exploring new technologies and ideas.
 ---